An example how to calculate voltage drop and size of electrical cable

 Differences between disconnectors, load switches, switch disconnectors and circuit breakers

 Various types of devices are available for carrying out the switching and protection tasks listed under a title that are specially designed to fulfill the respective requirements.
-The various parts… Read more
+The various parts of IEC 60947 (Low voltage switchgear and controlgear) specify the… Read more

 Jun 20, 2014 | By Edvard Csanyi